deso-protocol/mongodb-dumper/README.md

 # mongodb-dumper

-`mongodb-dumper` runs a full BitClout node and dumps the chain data into a MongoDB database
+`mongodb-dumper` runs a full DeSo node and dumps the chain data into a MongoDB database

 ## Build